BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_2_Building_the_Structure_of_P2SH.md

 ```
 ## Create a P2SH Transaction

-Your P2SH locking script would now be `OP_HASH160 babf9063cee8ab6e9334f95f6d4e9148d0e551c2 OP_EQUAL`.
+Creating your 20-bit hash just gives you the contents of your locking script.
+You still need to put it together with the standard opcodes: `OP_HASH160 babf9063cee8ab6e9334f95f6d4e9148d0e551c2 OP_EQUAL`.

 Depending on your API, you might be able to enter this as an `asm`-style `scriptPubKey` for your transaction, or you might have to translate it to hex code as well.
-If you have to translate, it uses the same method, resulting in `a914babf9063cee8ab6e9334f95f6d4e9148d0e551c287`.
+If you have to translate, use the same methods described above, resulting in `a914babf9063cee8ab6e9334f95f6d4e9148d0e551c287`.

 Note that the `hex scriptPubKey` for P2SH Script transaction will _always_ start with an `a914`, which is the `OP_HASH160` followed by an `OP_PUSHDATA` of 20 bytes (hex: 0x14); and it will _always_ end with a `87`, which is an `OP_EQUAL`.
 So all you have to do is put your hashed redeem script in between those numbers.